 - These regulations are in effect as of August 17th, 2020 and may be modified by the Orange County Department of Social Services or the New York State Office of Children and Family Services.

 The Orange County Department of Social Services has been granted a waiver to provide additional benefits under the Child Care Assistance Program due to COVID-19.
-The following benefits became effective April 1st, 2021 and will be reviewed every thirty 30 days for possible extension.
-Click here for additional information (PDF)
+The following benefits became effective April 1st, 2021.
+The COVID-19 Child Care Waiver will expire on July 31st, 2021.

 Effective January 1st, 2020, the Orange County Department of Social Services will continue accepting cases in the 176% - 200% income band.
 We hope to maintain the income band at this level through December 31, 2020.